 Does Zuko completely forgive Ursa for wiping her memories of him at the end?
 Or is he being a Stepford Smiler and just trying to be a good son to her?

-The question of to what extent Iroh knew about or was involved in Fire Lord Azulon's eugenic scheme to create the perfect Fire Nation heir and how much he knew about Ursa's disappearance.
+Iroh.
+One could ask to what extent he knew about or even if he was involved in Fire Lord Azulon's eugenic scheme to create the perfect Fire Nation heir and how much he knew about Ursa's disappearance.

 Just like its predecessor, exactly how canon these books are is a debated topic in the fandom; some fans even feel these books almost as a fanfiction, and bringing it up risks starting a fan war.

-Fan-Disliked Explanation: Many dislike the twist that Zuko isn't Ozai's son, mainly because many fans feel it renders pointless a lot of Zuko's character development from the animated series and undermines its original aesop: "You are not your bloodline, your family does not define who you have to be."
-Whether this twist is the true and final explanation remains to be seen.
+Many dislike the twist that Zuko isn't Ozai's son, mainly because many fans feel it renders pointless a lot of Zuko's character development from the animated series and undermines its original aesop: "You are not your bloodline, your family does not define who you have to be."

-Ron the Death Eater: Admittedly, while what Ursa did was terribly tragic, there isn't really any excusing it; even Ursa herself agrees with this.
-However, some fans take it too far and actually claim she's a worse, more awful parent than Ozai: OZAI, which is hyperbole to the extreme.
+Ron the Death Eater: Admittedly, while what Ursa did was terribly tragic and there isn't really any excusing it; even Ursa herself agrees with this.
+However, some fans take it too far and actually claim she's a worse, more awful parent than Ozai, which is hyperbole to the extreme.